Skip to main content

 What is the current 4-inch soil temperature in Tennessee?

-The current average 4-inch soil temperature across Tennessee is 80°F, measured at 2 USDA and NOAA stations.
-Readings range from 76°F to 85°F depending on location and elevation.
+The current average 4-inch soil temperature across Tennessee is 81°F, measured at 2 USDA and NOAA stations.
+Readings range from 78°F to 84°F depending on location and elevation.
+Soil across Tennessee is running 3°F above the seasonal normal of 78°F for mid-August, based on 2 of 2 stations with historical records.

 What does the 4 inch soil temperature mean?